aalises/barcelona-urban-mobility-graphql-api/README.md

 # Barcelona Urban Mobility Graphql API

-GraphQL API built using Apollo Server that integrates information about the urban mobility of the city of Barcelona.
+GraphQL API built using Apollo Server + Typescript that integrates information about the urban mobility of the city of Barcelona.

 It provides information about bus stops and lines, metro stations/lines, and public bikes (Bicing) stations and availability.